pcraig3/taxgpt/md/about.md

 Many people are intimidated by tax filing and feel like they have to be an expert or pay an expert to engage with the subject of taxes.

-TaxGPT provides a simple user experience around the complex subject of taxes, in a way that is friendly and encouraging, rather than being overly technical or undermining confidence.
+TaxGPT provides a simple user experience for people learning about taxes, in a way that is friendly and encouraging rather than being overly technical or undermining confidence.
 It is intended to be a helpful introduction to tax information.
 As mentioned in [the disclaimer above](/pages/about#disclaimer), it is _not_ good at understanding specific complex scenarios, and it is _not_ a tax calculator (if you need one, try the [2022 Canada Income Tax Calculator](https://www.wealthsimple.com/en-ca/tool/tax-calculator)).

 TaxGPT has its limitations, but it’s better than avoiding the subject entirely, and there’s no perverse incentive here.
-It’s something you can use from your home, you can use for free, and [it doesn’t try to profit](#are-you-making-money-from-this%3F) from people’s confusion.
+It’s something you can use from your home, you can use for free, and [it doesn’t try to profit](#are-you-making-money-from-this%3F) from anyone’s confusion.

 In the end, TaxGPT gives recommendations on how to file your taxes for free, and it can answer general questions about tax filing in Canada, but it doesn’t _assist_ you in completing your return or [file your taxes for you](#can-i-file-taxes-through-taxgpt%3F).
 TaxGPT is a way to get started learning about taxes in Canada.